 HIM: In putting this article together we looked back at a lot of our pictures to find ones that worked well, that helped tell a story.
 We were severely constrained because the vast majority of our shots include our faces and, for professional and family reasons, we just can’t afford for those to be seen (I don’t know what we actually expect we’ll ever do with them).
-However, we found a good sampling of ones with faces hidden which we’ve included here to give you an idea of what we’ve been up to.
+So, part of our challenge has become finding creative ways to hide our faces.

 Beyond that, we are drawn to pictures that have an interesting interplay of light and shadow, but shadows can be hard on a girl’s ego (no one likes to amplify every little uneven spot), so look for flattering sunset light, the gentle all-over light of a cloudy day, or light filtering through a white curtain to provide nice light washes that will make you feel good about your body.

 Liam & Kate are a married couple, very much in love, writing honestly and insightfully about their adventures in the world of non-monogamy.